 A ‘Marketing Funnel’?
 Is it a culinary item?
 Or a laboratory apparatus?

 Well, no!
-A ‘Marketing Funnel’ is not something that you would find in a store, neither it is a tangible thing.
+A digital marketing funnel is not something that you would find in a store, neither it is a tangible thing.
 We are talking about the kind of funnel that your marketing strategy must absolutely possess, and you must get it right.
-Basically, a marketing funnel is nothing but a few crucial stages or process through which your potential customers turn into paying customers.
+Basically, marketing funnel stages comprise of a few crucial stages or process through which your potential customers turn into paying customers.
 It is just all about the process of converting your web traffic into regular and paying patrons.

 An effective and productive marketing funnel is a great tool to increase your sales, lead conversion, boost your brand identity and spread your name.
 Even those who have not purchased your product or service right away, your brand will be remembered by them as well.
 What happened earlier in traditional outbound marketing model, is obsolete now.
 You cannot just sit back in your office waiting for your customers to come up to you.
 No!

 You have to be pro-active and reach to all your existing customers and potential ones.
-An effective marketing funnel gets you engaged with people the very next moment they have heard or see your brand in any kind of online medium available.
-But the real challenge is, how to plan a marketing funnel that will be efficient, hassle-free and less time-consuming.
+An effective conversion funnel marketing strategy gets you engaged with people the very next moment they have heard or see your brand in any kind of online medium available.
+But the real challenge is, to plan the bottom of the funnel marketing that will be efficient, hassle-free and less time-consuming.

 Today we are going to discuss this and share some knowledge on ‘marketing funnel.’